omgnuts/JCropImageView/README.md

 ### How to use JCropImageView

-A) Simply include the repository and dependency in your build.gradle file
+A) Simply include the repository and dependency in your app's build.gradle file

 ```
 repositories {
     mavenCentral()
 }
 dependencies {
-    compile 'com.github.jimcoven:jcropimageview:0.22'
+    implementation 'com.github.jimcoven:jcropimageview:0.22'
 }
 ```